 Strike it Rich With Liquid Gold

-Olive Oil has been revered as an amazing elixir of life for thousands of years.
+Olive oil has been revered as an amazing elixir of life for thousands of years.
 In the ancient world, extra virgin olive oil was called “liquid gold” by Homer.
 Our father of medicine, Hippocrates, promoted “Food as Medicine” and referred to olive oil as “the great healer.”
-But in our modern day this profound wisdom is all but lost.
+But in our modern day, this profound wisdom is all but lost.
 But at Nutrition for Longevity, we are here to bring it back through our commitment to nutrient dense ingredients and products for our custom meal plans.

 In addition to cooking and consumption, ancient cultures used olive oil in their beauty rituals, perfumes, anointments for the dead, fuel, soap, and healing remedies.
 The Egyptians used it as an elixir of longevity and their famous cat-eyes make-up applications.
 In Greek Mythology, the olive tree is described as a shining symbol of wealth and prosperity for some of the greatest civilizations in our history as a human species.